What happens when you’re caught speeding?

 In this case, when your case comes to court you should plead guilty.

-You must inform the police that you'll be challenging the speed they've recorded and that you intend to give evidence, such as calling witnesses, to prove your actual speed.
+You must inform the police that you'll be challenging the speed they've recorded.
+You must also tell them you intend to give evidence, such as calling witnesses, to prove your actual speed.

-The officer administrating the fine must attend the hearing to argue his side of the story.
+The officer administrating the fine must attend the hearing to argue his side of the case.
 If the police do not arrange this, you could end up with a lesser fine.

 You’re sure you weren’t speeding

-If you’re certain that you weren’t exceeding the limit, plead not guilty.
-It may be that another vehicle caused an officer to misjudge your speed.
+If you’re certain you weren’t exceeding the limit, plead not guilty.
+It may be another vehicle caused an officer to misjudge your speed.

 You might suspect that the speed camera was wrong.
 All speed cameras must have a calibration certificate, proving their accuracy.

-Unfortunately, it’s very difficult to challenge the certificate and the court will almost certainly accept the reading.
+Unfortunately, it’s very difficult to challenge the speed camera's certificate and the court will almost certainly accept the reading.